 From here, it is a straight shot back to Las Vegas down Interstate 15.
 The driving distance from St George to Las Vegas is about 120 miles and it normally takes just a bit under 2 hours.

 So, this is our suggested itinerary with Grand Canyon, Antelope Canyon, and Horseshoe Bend as the main highlights.
 As you can see, it covers a lot of ground in just two days.
-It’s perfect for those who have limited time and want to make an absolute most of their short trip in this area.
+It’s perfect for those who have limited time and want to make the absolute most of their short trip in this area.
 But it is packed indeed!

 Also, keep in mind that you’ll need to rent a car in Las Vegas and pick it up the day before you start your trip and likely only return it the day after you get back to Vegas.
 If you have a few days extra, keep the car longer and do a couple of more great day trips from Las Vegas as well.